IBM/kube101/workshop/Lab3/README.md

     role: slave
 ```

-- Create the service to access redis master.
+- Create the service to access redis slaves.
     ``` $ kubectl create -f redis-slave-service.yaml ```

-- Restart guestbook so that it will find the redis service to use database.
+- Restart guestbook so that it will find the slave service to read from.
     ```console
     $ kubectl delete deploy guestbook
     $ kubectl create -f guestbook-deployment.yaml
     ```

 - Test guestbook app using a browser of your choice using the url `<your-cluster-ip>:<node-port>`.

 That's the end of the lab.
 Now let's clean-up our environment: